ziadoz/grokking-algorithms/notes.md

 - Leaf - A node with no children.

 Traversing a tree can never end up in an infinite loop because they don't have cycles and only go in one direction.

+**Depth First Search**

+Depth first search essentially uses recursion to traverse each node's children until it hits a leaf.
+An example of how it could be used is to print out all the files in a filesystem tree.
+It **cannot** be used to find the shortest path from A to B like breadth first search can.